mcaliman/mcaliman.github.io/_posts/en/java/2008-01-05-java-objects.md

 tags: [java, oop, en, code]
 ---

-From each class it is possible to obtain one or more entities through the instance, each of which constitutes one copy of the data structure described by the class in its dynamic components and of which it shares the information access methods.
+From each class, it is possible to obtain one or more entities through instantiation.
+Each of these constitutes a copy of the data structure described by the class in its dynamic components, and shares its information access methods.

 Definition
 An object is a class instance whose data structure it reflects and shares methods.